 Using Salvage Value to Determine Depreciation

-The estimated salvage value is deducted from the cost of the asset to determine the total amount that is depreciable on an asset.
+The estimated salvage value is deducted from the cost of the asset to determine the total depreciable amount of an asset.

 For example, Company A purchases a computer for $1,000.
 The company estimates that the computer’s useful life is 4 years.
-It means that the computer will be used by Company A for 4 years and then sold afterward.
+This means that the computer will be used by Company A for 4 years and then sold afterward.
 The company also estimates that they would be able to sell the computer at a salvage value of $200 at the end of 4 years.
 The company follows a straight-line depreciation method.

 The depreciable value of this computer is determined by taking the purchase price and subtracting it from the estimated salvage value.
-In the example above, the total depreciation on this computer would be $1,000 – $200 = $800 depreciated over four years (the useful life of the asset).
+In the example above, the depreciable value on this computer would be $1,000 – $200 = $800 taken over four years (the useful life of the asset).
 If the company uses a straight-line depreciation method, the computer would be depreciated annually by $200 ($800 / 4).

 Download the Free Template